RunboxScripts/RunboxKeyboardShortcuts/README.md

 <https://raw.githubusercontent.com/RunboxScripts/RunboxKeyboardShortcuts/master/RunboxKeyboardShortcuts.user.js>

+You may need to enable popups for `runbox.com` in your browser for this script to work correctly.

 ### Requirements

-1. You need a web browser that can run user scripts:
+1. A web browser that can run user scripts:

    * Firefox with Greasemonkey: <https://addons.mozilla.org/en-US/firefox/addon/greasemonkey>
    * Chrome with Tampermonkey: <https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo>
    * Opera (not tested)

-2. You need the "New" Search bar:
+2. Enable the "New" Search bar:
 ![New Search Bar](https://cloud.githubusercontent.com/assets/9103375/11760387/94473aba-a04d-11e5-9fd2-dcf014abdf89.jpg)

-3. You need to enable Runbox Webmail Enhanced Mode:
+3. Enable Runbox Webmail Enhanced Mode:

    * Scroll to the bottom left and click "Switch to Runbox Enhanced":